-EDU 548 e-Learning
+EDU 548 - e-Learning 3 credit hours

 This course addresses the complex and multifaceted issues associated with the design, development, and implementation of e-learning programs.
 Students will explore instructional strategies and tools for development and delivery as well as teaching strategies, and management issues from both the faculty and institutional perspectives.